ViralTexts/gtr-clusters/clusters/18970409-sn82014635-HawthorneTrulySays.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- board the Bourgogne.
-The Allan line steamer Grecian, Cap
-tain Nunau, which sailed from Glasgow
-on June 24th, for New York, arrived at
-Halifax yesterday, towing the Britiek.
-ship Cromartyshire, which had been in
-collision with La Bourgogne.
-She report
-that the latter sank almost immediately
-The passengers aud cicw saed number
-200 passengers. in all.
-Of this number
-170 of the saved were passengers aud the
-other 30 rescued were members of tbo
-crew of the French steamer.
-Only one
-woman was saved.
-All the officers of
-La Bourgogne were drowned, with the
-exception of the purser and three engi
-neers.
 Hawthorne Truly Says: &quot;These
 railroads are positively the greatest
 blessings that the ages have wrought out